retroskyy/CS330/README.md

 JAVASCRIPT FOR BEGINNERS

-Topic 1: Data Types, and Naming Conventions in JavaScript [PLP 2]
+Topic 1: Data Types & Naming Conventions in JavaScript [PLP 2]

 Naming Conventions in JavaScript

   General Conventions:
-    Case Sensitivity: JavaScript variable names are case-sensitive.
+  - Case Sensitivity: JavaScript variable names are case-sensitive.
-    Camel Case: Use camel case for mutable global variables (e.g., mutableGlobalVar) and uppercase for immutable global variables (e.g., IMMUTABLE_GLOBAL_VAR).
+  - Camel Case: Use camel case for mutable global variables (e.g., mutableGlobalVar) and uppercase for immutable global variables (e.g., IMMUTABLE_GLOBAL_VAR).
-    Start with a Letter: Variables must start with a letter, underscore (_), or dollar sign ($).
+  - Start with a Letter: Variables must start with a letter, underscore (_), or dollar sign ($).
 They cannot start with numbers or other symbols.

-  Examples
+  Examples:
-    Correct: myVariable, _myVariable, $myVariable
+  - Correct: myVariable, _myVariable, $myVariable
-    Incorrect: 1myVariable, -myVariable
+  - Incorrect: 1myVariable, -myVariable

 Usage of Camel Case
-  JavaScript programmers typically use camel case for variable names (e.g., lastName) instead of underscores (e.g., last_name).
+- JavaScript programmers typically use camel case for variable names (e.g., lastName) instead of underscores (e.g., last_name).

 Common Data Types in JavaScript

   Below is an example demonstrating variables of common data types in JavaScript, following the naming conventions.

     let myInt = 22; // Integer
     let myString = "Hello, world!"; // String let myFloat = 2.09; // Floating-point number